nikodem-wrona/ALLM/README.md

 }
 ```

-configuration can be found users home folders:
+The configuration file can be found in the user's home folder.

 ### MacOS